Oru Kanniyum Moonu Kalavaanikalum: Plot

-The film begins with Naradar trying to meet lord Brahma; he meets Brahma just in time as Brahma informs Naradar that he would have vanished if Naradar was late by a minute; Naradar opposes this saying that Naradar meeting Brahma is bound to happen by fate no matter, if late by a minute.
-As its already written in fate.
-Brahma opposes this and they both get into argument.
+The film begins with Naradar trying to meet lord Brahma.
+He meets Brahma just in time as Brahma informs Naradar that he would have vanished if Naradar was late by a minute.
+Naradar opposes this, saying that Naradar meeting Brahma is bound to happen by fate no matter, if late by a minute as it is already written in fate.
+Brahma opposes this, and they both get into an argument.
 They go to Lord Shiva for settling this.
-Shiva informs Naradar that fate of humans gets changed every minute.
-Naradar challenge lord Shiva to prove this. hence Shiva shows a screen consisting of human faces and asks Naradar to choose one.
+Shiva informs Naradar that the fate of humans gets changed every minute.
+Naradar challenge Shiva to prove this.
+Shiva shows a screen consisting of human faces and asks Naradar to choose one.
 Naradar chooses Tamil, the hero of this film.
 Lord Shiva tells Naradar that he would now demonstrate the fate of Tamil changes upon time and the film unfolds into the main picture.

 Cast

 Production

-After the release of his previous directorial Irumbu Kottai Murattu Singam, Chimbudevan announced that his next film will be titled as Mareesan with Dhanush playing the lead role, but due to budget problems, the project got shelved.
-There were rumours that he would direct the sequel of his debut film Imsai Arasan 23m Pulikesi was also proved false.
+After the release of his previous directorial Irumbu Kottai Murattu Singam, Chimbudevan announced that his next film’s title would be Mareesan with Dhanush playing the lead role.
+However, the project was shelved due to budget constraints.